-Rebound Behavioral Health Hospital helps adults struggling with heroin abuse and addiction build a strong foundation for long-term recovery.
+Rebound Behavioral Health Hospital helps adults struggling with heroin addiction build a strong foundation for long-term recovery.
 Serving greater Charlotte and Lancaster, Rebound is a trusted provider of substance abuse rehab.

 Learn More About Heroin Addiction & Treatment at Rebound Behavioral Health